MohdRas/docker-beginner_to_pro/README.md

 						}
 					}
 				]

+	- In the above response -

+   			"Gateway": "192.168.0.1" - Default route for containers.
+			"Subnet": "192.168.0.0/16" - containers associated to this network will have IP addess from 192.168.0.2, 192.168.0.3 and so on..

 - docker run -d --network my-subnet demo-app-service:latest
+	- create first container with network.

 				cfe15b9705afcebad06097e7f507c69dcdb488e4d4905fbe5af942dfbdd6eb51

 - docker run -d --network my-subnet redis:7-alpine
+	- create second container with network.

 				ca6205bebf98439844f694866898962eac6a4a80bb8d25afcd2237ed5e73ddf9

 - docker inspect 24a615e9d4fe
+	- now inspect network. it will show all the container associated to this network.
+ 	- The IP address of these containers will be decided by the subnet of the network.
+  	- It's range 192.168.0.2 to 192.168.255.255

 				[
 					{